reviewboard/reviewboard/docs/manual/users/reviews/editing-reviews.rst

 Creating Reviews
 ================

+Adding comments (:ref:`General Comments <general-comments>`, :ref:`Diff
+Comments <diff-comments>`, or :ref:`File Attachment Comments
-Adding comments on diffs or file attachments will immediately create a new review if one doesn't already exist.
-Once a review is created, a :ref:`review draft banner <review-draft-banner>` will show on the page.
+<file-attachment-comments>`) will immediately create a new review if one
+doesn't already exist.
+Once a review draft is created, the :ref:`review banner
+<review-banner>` will change to green.

 Blank reviews can also be created without having to first add a comment.
 This can be useful if you have a generic comment about the change, rather than one specific to diffs or other files.

-To create a new, blank review, click :guilabel:`Review` on the review request actions bar.
+To create a new, blank review, click :guilabel:`Create a new review` in the menu in the review banner.

 .. _review-dialog: